sagemath/trac_to_gh/SageCodingRoadMap.md

+# Roadmap and status report for Coding Theory in Sage

 See also the page on [https://wiki.sagemath.org/Coding_Theory](https://wiki.sagemath.org/Coding_Theory).

 This page is meant to provide an overview of developments for Coding Theory in Sage.
 This includes existing trac tickets, with or without code, as well as